 - Runners are not allowed to have pacers on the course.

 - Runners are not allowed to receive assistance from crew on the course.
-Runners may receive crew support only from the Start/Finish area.
-Runner’s crew must no interfere with the aid station volunteers.
+Runners may receive crew support only from the Blue Sky Start/Finish area.
+Crew must no interfere with the aid station volunteers.
 Crew may be asked to leave the area or move at the discretion of the aid station captain.
 Runners receiving extra assistance anywhere else on the course outside of designated aid stations from anyone other than designated race volunteers will be disqualified.

 No Dogs on Course